 19. How can parents support the nursery and be involved in the nursery community?

 Finally, evaluate your nursery choice with care, but never disregard your gut feeling.
-Listen to your instincts only you know your child best.
+Trust to your instincts; you know your child better than anyone else...